-3. The permittee must install, operate, and maintain in a satisfactory manner device(s) to monitor and record the CO and oxygen (or carbon dioxide) content of the exhaust gas on a continuous basis.
+3. The permittee must install, certify, operate, and maintain continuous emission monitoring systems for CO and oxygen (O2) (or carbon dioxide (CO2)) in a satisfactory manner device(s) to monitor and record the output of the system.
 The monitor shall be operated in accordance with 40 CFR Part 60, Appendix B, 40 CFR Part 75 (if a CO2 analyzer is used), and the site-specific monitoring plan.
-(40 CFR 63.7505(d), 40 CFR 63.7525(a), 40 CFR 63.7540(a)(8))
+The methodology used to calculate the CO emissions and the methodology used to account for any CO2 being added to or removed from the emissions gas stream shall be detailed and approved in the site-specific monitoring plan developed according to 40 CFR 63.7505(d).
+(40 CFR 63.7505(d), 40 CFR 63.7525(a), 40 CFR 63.7540(a)(8)) {Delete this UAR if they are not complying with the alternative CO emission limit}